 Piaget has been labeled an interactionist as well as a constructivist.
 His interest in cognitive development came from his training in the natural sciences and his interest in epistemology.
 Piaget was very interested in knowledge and how children come to know their world.
 He developed his cognitive theory by actually observing children (some of whom were his own children).
 Using a standard question or set of questions as a starting point, he followed the child's train of thought and allowed the questioning to be flexible.
 Piaget believed that children's spontaneous comments provided valuable clues to understanding their thinking.
 He was not interested in a right or wrong answer, but rather what forms of logic and reasoning the child used (Singer, 1978).
 After many years of observation, Piaget concluded that intellectual development is the result of the interaction of hereditary and environmental factors.
 As the child develops and constantly interacts with the world around him, knowledge is invented and reinvented.
 His theory of intellectual development is strongly grounded in the biological sciences.
 He saw cognitive growth as an extension of biological growth and as being governed by the same laws and principles (London, 1988).
 He argued that intellectual development controlled every other aspect of development - emotional, social, and moral.

 Piaget may be best known for his stages of cognitive development.
 Piaget discovered that children think and reason differently at different periods in their lives.
 He believed that everyone passed through an invariant sequence of four qualitatively distinct stages.
 Invariant means that a person cannot skip stages or reorder them.
 Although every normal child passes through the stages in exactly the same order, there is some variability in the ages at which children attain each stage.
 The four stages are: sensorimotor - birth to 2 years; preoperational - 2 years to 7 years; concrete operational - 7 years to 11 years; and formal operational (abstract thinking) - 11 years and up.
 Each stage has major cognitive tasks which must be accomplished.
 In the sensorimotor stage, the mental structures are mainly concerned with the mastery of concrete objects.
-The mastery of symbols takes place in the preoperational stage.
+The mastery of symbols takes place in the preoperational stage, when children begin to think symbolically and learn to use words and develop language as a tool for thinking.
 In the concrete stage, children learn mastery of classes, relations, and numbers and how to reason.
 The last stage deals with the mastery of thought (Evans, 1973).

 ...we discovered that education is not something which the teacher does, but that it is a natural process which develops spontaneously in the human being.
 It is not acquired by listening to words, but in virtue of experiences in which the child acts on his environment.
 The teacher's task is not to talk, but to prepare and arrange a series of motives for cultural activity in a special environment made for the child.